Centre Party (Finland): Division over EU membership

-Olli Rehn, European Commissioner for Economic and Monetary Affairs and the Euro (2010–2014).
+Olli Rehn, European Commissioner for Economic and Monetary Affairs and the Euro (2010–2014) and the candidate supported by the centre in the 2024 election.

 The Centre Party was a key player in making the decision to apply for Finnish EU membership in 1992.
 As the leading governing party, its support for the application was crucial.
 The party itself, both leadership and supporters, was far from united on the issue.
 In the Parliament, 22 out of 55 Centre MPs voted against the application.
-In June 1994, the party congress decided to support EU membership (by 1607 votes to 834), but only after the Prime Minister and Party Chair Esko Aho threatened to resign if the party were to oppose the membership.
+In June 1994, the party congress decided to support EU membership (by 1607 votes to 834), but only after the prime minister and party chair Esko Aho threatened to resign if the party were to oppose the membership.

 The centrist tradition of defending equal political and economic rights for peripheral areas was reflected in the internal resistance that opposed chairperson Aho's ambitions to lead Finland into the EU.
 The Centre Party was in opposition from 1995 to 2003 and opposed adopting the euro as Finland's currency.
 The party accepted the euro after regaining power in 2003.